-In 2019, global fish production reached an estimated volume of 177.8 million metric tons.
-In the past decade production has grown by roughly 31.9 million metric tons.
+Global fish production was estimated to reach a volume of 184.6 million metric tons by 2022.
+In the past decade production has grown by roughly 30 million metric tons.
 This includes both aquaculture production as well as wild fishing.
-The former having a much larger impact on the industry's increasing catch numbers.Fish species by catch volume

-In 2018, China was the leading producer of captured fish, crustaceans, molluscs, and other sealife.
-China caught fish and other seafood with a volume of 14.65 million metric tons.
+In 2020, China was the leading producer of captured fish, crustaceans, mollusks, and other sea life.
+China caught fish and other seafood with a volume of 11.8 million metric tons.
 It caught more than twice as much as the next biggest fish catching nation, Indonesia.

 Including Russia, six of the leading ten fishing nations of the world were Asian nations.
 In aquaculture the leading position of Asian nations is even more pronounced.